aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2004.md

 A: Especially if you're moving around.
 If you stay completely still, you might have quarter to half an inch buffering zone but that's not enough.
 Normally we have about a three inch buffering zone, with air.
 But with fluids, no.

+Q: What would you suggest is a good amount of exercise for me to do.
+Or would you need to check the worry circles in my eyes?

+A: I need to check the worry circles.
+But you do have worry circles.
+And you do need to exercise.

+Q: I remember, yeah, we we had a talking, you recommended it.

 Q: About the viruses...this man, Brian Alice, wrote a book about why we'll never win the war on AIDS.
 But he just gives this whole lengthy history of